SaraMaru/MarkMark/README.md

 # MarkMark
-An Android APP to mark TXT files.
+An Android APP to mark txt files.
+The results are in json files.
+Click here to download: https://github.com/SaraMaru/MarkMark/releases/download/v1.0/MarkMark.apk